Time Efficiency for Creatives (17 time management styles)

 It’s a productivity systems that’s optimized for flow state, mood and creativity.
 It’s an alternative to the Pomodoro technique (which works better for clerical, non-creative stuff).

 Your focus should be on the task at hand.
-You simply work on that (with the goal of entering a flow state).
-You stop when you get tired, bored or lose focus.
+You simply work on that thing (with the goal of getting lost, losing track of time and entering a flow state), and then stop when you get tired, bored or lose focus.

 5. Reverse Engineering